ariga/atlas/doc/md/getting-started/02-inspecting.md

 In the next section, we will see how we can modify our database's schema by applying a modified Atlas HCL file using the Atlas CLI.

+## SSL Mode

+The default SSL mode for Postgres is `required`.
+Please follow the [Postgres documentation](https://www.postgresql.org/docs/current/libpq-ssl.html) for configuring your SSL connection for your database, or set SSL mode to `disable` with the search parameter `?sslmode=disable`.
+For local databases, disabling SSL is appropriate when inspecting and applying schema changes.